 Sikabwe has now been steadily working at the hospital and has managed to secure reliable transportation and most importantly, move his family out of the hotel where they had been living since arriving in Boise and into their first apartment in America.

 Zaharredin came to the United Sates from Syria where he had already worked in foodservice for fifteen of his young thirty years - even owning his own restaurant at one time.
 Zaharredin suffers from extreme PTSD and had a difficult time deciding to attend our program for fear of leaving his wife and children home alone.

 Despite his fear, he decided to not let the PTSD remain a barrier to the happiness and prosperity of his family and took the leap to come train with us.
 He quickly proved himself a whiz in the kitchen!
 He chopped circles around his teachers during knife skills lessons, taught his class how to toss pizza dough and even led an impromptu dabke (traditional Syrian folk dance) in the CCG kitchen!

 At graduation, Zaharredin expressed his immense gratitude for the opportunity to learn about American cuisine and his hopes for a long career in foodservice in America.
 He also noted how happy he was to make a great group of friends.
-Through his vast foodservice experience and the completion of our program, Zaharredin was able to secure a job with a locally owned eatery and market making over $10 per hour!
-We are so grateful Zaharredin joined us at CCG where he was not only able to hone his existing skills but also develop a network of friendship, safety and trust in his new country.
+Zaharredin was able to secure a job with a locally owned eatery and market making over $10 per hour!
+We are so grateful Zaharredin joined us at CCG where he was not only able to hone his existing skills but also develop a network of friendship, safety, and trust in his new country.